-The time it takes for an interview varies, and children are able to choose how long they would like the interview to last.
-If you would prefer, I can interview your child on two different occasions.
-Remember, if your child wants to stop the interview at any time, they can do so without giving any reason at all.
-Your child can bring a friend or family member to the interview and you can choose where the interview takes place.
-We can also interview by phone or online.
+The time it takes for an interview varies, depending on how much you have to say, but most interviews last at least an hour.
+If you would prefer, I can interview you on two different occasions.
+Remember, if you want to stop the interview at any time, you can do so without giving any reason at all.